Ghinaiya-Deep/Task-1-Elevate-Labs-Internship/README.md

 # Task-1-Elevate-Labs-Internship
 Task 1: Create a Simple Responsive Landing Page Using HTML &amp; CSS.

 # Responsive Landing Page

-This is a simple, clean, and responsive landing page built using HTML5 and CSS3.
-It includes:
+This project is a simple and responsive landing page created using HTML and CSS as part of my web development internship.

-- A header with navigation
-- A full-screen hero section
-- A footer with social links
+## Features
-- Responsive design using Flexbox and Media Queries
+- Responsive design using Flexbox and media queries
+- Header with logo and navigation links
+- Hero section with heading, paragraph, and call-to-action button
+- Footer with social media icons

-## Tools Used
+## Technologies Used
 - HTML5
 - CSS3
-- VS Code + Live Server
+- Google Fonts
+- Font Awesome Icons

 ## How to Use
 1. Clone the repository
-2. Open `index.html` in browser or use Live Server
+2. Open `index.html` in your browser (recommended: use Live Server in VS Code)